 There are many Avery labels in daily life, and they are very popular in different kinds of fields, especially in offices and homes.

-However, some people have never used Avery labels before and one of the biggest challenges professional printers face is how to set up their label printers to print Avery labels with no problems.
+However, some people have never used Avery labels before and one of the biggest challenges professional printers face is how to adjust printer settings for Avery labels with no problems.

 If you have ever printed Avery Labels, you have probably experienced this first hand.
 Label printing is very specialized and the wrong adjustments can cause the labels to go unprinted, jam the printer, or print with spacing issues.